Billaferd/QuantumNexus/Rules.md

 #### Asset

 Asset cards don't have an Attack value, but they do have a defence value.
 Asset cards are placed into the loadout area and can't be attacked by units’ basic attacks but can be targeted by abilities and events.
 Asset cards bring robust, persistent, or repeatable skills and effects to the battlefield.
-An example Asset card ability is to add +1 CP per turn.
 Asset cards can only be deployed during the deployment phase, and their abilities can be activated during the Command Phase.

 #### Event